 FOLLOWING A BUDGET IS KEY TO REDUCING FINANCIAL STRESS

-- Track your spending for two to four weeks to find out where your money is going.
-Use this information to complete your budget worksheet.
+- Track your spending for two to four weeks to find out exactly where your money is going.

 - Examine your budget.
 Review your budget and consider.

 - Stick to it!
 Your discipline can pay off by having less stress and worry about your finances.

 How can you add to your resources?
 This may mean getting a part-time job, asking family for help, etc.